j-j-long/dlp-pdf-redaction/README.md

 # Solution Guide
 This solution provides an automated, serverless way to redact sensitive data from PDF files using Google Cloud Services like [Data Loss Prevention (DLP)](https://cloud.google.com/dlp), [Cloud Workflows](https://cloud.google.com/workflows), and [Cloud Run](https://cloud.google.com/run).

+## DSAR Config
+Custom config of the dlp api to meet the needs of the DSAR are supplied to redact some but not all pii.

 ## Solution Architecture Diagram
 The image below describes the solution architecture of the pdf redaction process.